bandeepsingh123/Obsidian/Cs-notes/ASSIGNMENT 1 - Research & Environment Setup.md

 HTTP response format (HTTP/1.1 200 OK):
 - HTTP/1.1: The version of the Http protocol being used
-- 200: The status code-tells if the request
+- 200: The status code-tells if the request successful or failed
+- OK: A human-readable status message that describes the status code
 ## Reference